0xBV/Soar-EDR/README.md

 - Email Notifications – Automated alert delivery

 ## Generating telemetry for Detection Rule creation
 I generated an event in LimaCharlie by triggering the execution of the "LaZagne.exe" program.
-This program can be used maliciously for credential harvesting post-exploitation.
+This program can be used maliciously for recovering stored passwords on a system post-exploitation.
 MITRE ATT&CK Information:
 - ID: S0349
 - Type: TOOL